ranbureand/sitefolio/_projects/medlay-docs-site.markdown

 preview_image: 'medlay_docs_site_00.jpg'

-excerpt: 'The documentation site introduces and formalizes Medlay, a new concept for crafting multimedia artefacts on the Web.'
+excerpt: 'The documentation site introduces and formalizes Medlay, a new hybrid media form concept for crafting multimedia artefacts on the Web.'
-exordium: 'The documentation site introduces and formalizes Medlay, a new concept for crafting multimedia artefacts on the Web.'
+exordium: 'The documentation site introduces and formalizes Medlay, a new hybrid media form concept for crafting multimedia artefacts on the Web.'

 publish: 'yes'
 ---